The 9 Secrets to Staying Sane a Month Before Your Wedding

 I fully expect that stuff will go wrong

 I promise I’m not contradicting myself here—stay with me.
 When you are depending on other people to come together to organize an event (especially something with as many moving pieces as a wedding), keep in mind that everyone involved is a human being, capable of error, flawed, and subject to forces outside of their control (like traffic jams).
-Step one here is knowing that something is bound to go wrong (check out these hilarious wedding guest fails).
+Step one here is knowing that something is bound to go wrong.
 Step two is reframing this thought as: Something is going to happen differently than I might like it to.
 If you know this is inevitable, you can make peace with it sooner rather than later.
 The flowers may be late, it may rain on your garden wedding, a groomsman might have on the wrong color belt—or miss his flight from Dallas and literally not even be there, and one of the heels on your shoe could break loose and roll down the aisle in front of you.
 Kind of like every other day in your life, you cannot plan for perfection (cue the annoying wedding guests).
 So when you get whatever “bad news” comes your way, take a breath and tell yourself that everything will be okay, because it’s happening exactly the way the universe wants it to.
 Allow yourself to feel nervous, but know that the whole reason behind the day is that you’re marrying the love of your life.

 I did the big things early